thc2125/uRobo/README.txt

    Moreover pip3 is required to install the additional Python dependencies (see more info below)

+   FFMPEG:
+   FFMPEG is required for playback/audio conversion and copying.
+On debian based systems,

+   sudo apt-get install ffmpeg

+   should suffice to install it.

    KALDI:
    uRobo needs the most recent version of Kaldi to handle the ASR training and alignment stages.
 The output of ASR training is used for alignment which is